Car insurance group checker

 Groups 16-20

 Cars in these groups lie a little further along the scale between affordability and performance.
-They may not be the best bet for young drivers on a budget, but with a clean driving record and a few years of experience under your belt, you could still find an affordable quote for cars in these groups.
+They may not be the best bet for young drivers budget.
+But with a clean driving record and a few years’ experience under your belt, you could find an affordable quote for cars in these groups.

 Cars in insurance groups 16, 17, 18, 19 and 20 include versions of the Ford Focus, the Mercedes-Benz A-Class, the Jeep Wrangler, the Honda Jazz Crosstar and the Land Rover Freelander.